vplauzon/vplauzon.github.io/_posts/2020/2/2020-04-01-aggregating-events-with-logic-app.md

 * *Aggregation App* will publish an Event Grid custom topic event
 * A last Logic App, *Biz Process App*, will be triggered by this event

+We've used Azure Event Grid Custom Topic in [past article](https://vincentlauzon.com/2020/02/25/broadcasting-events-to-multiple-solutions).
+They are very easy to use and are a versatile event-delivery mechanism.

 This demo is meant to represent a simplified version of a real process where multiple events must occur before a given process is started.

 ## Kick starting the solution